 - Added my projected income for the month

 3. Track Your Income and Expenses

-When you go to the bottom of the Google Sheets monthly budget spreadsheet, you’ll see a tab for a second spreadsheet called “Transactions.”
+When you scroll to the bottom of the Google Sheets monthly budget spreadsheet that’s pictured above, you’ll see a tab for a second spreadsheet called “Transactions.”

 The neat thing is that as you add your income and expenses to this sheet, it will automatically update the other one.

 I set up my Google Sheets monthly budget on a PC, but the app makes it easy to budget on the go.